WILD YAK EXPEDITIONS PHILOSOPHY

 All transportations in Kathmandu are by private vehicles.
 Flight to Lukla and back, are by two-engine Otter Aeroplane.

 TYPICAL TREKKING DAY

 A 1 to 2 hours relaxing lunch break is taken.
 After the lunch break, we will at least spend 2 to 3 hours more on the trail before reaching the next lodge where you will be welcomed by some warm hot tea/coffee and cookies/biscuits.
-Our trained Guide will accompany the Group during the whole day.
-Before dinner, we might enjoy a short walk through the village, photographing or chat with other group members or exceptional staff.
-After dinner, you will be briefed on the next day program.
+Our trained Guide will accompany the group for the whole day.
+Before dinner, we might enjoy a short walk through the village, photographing, or chat with other group members or exceptional staff.
+After dinner, you will be briefed on the next day's program.

 Pre-Training before Trek

 Before you embark for this Journey, WILD YAK EXPEDITIONS recommends a regular aerobic exercise including some stretching exercises for a couple of hours per week.
-Ideally, you should concentrate on cardiovascular fitness, building an excellent stamina and undertake a bit of strength training to be more efficient in the mountains.
-It is worth to go for at least once a week for a 3 to 4-hour hike, which familiarizes already your body to sustain the long-time effort in the Himalaya.
+Ideally, you should concentrate on cardiovascular fitness, building excellent stamina, and undertake a bit of strength training to be more efficient in the mountains.
+It is worth going for at least once a week for a 3 to 4-hour hike, which familiarizes already your body to sustain the long-time effort in the Himalaya.
 The fitter you are, the faster and more easily you will get the trail, acclimatize and enjoy the trekking days.

 WILD YAK EXPEDITIONS proposes a simple grading system that gives you a first idea of the difficulties of the Trekking for which you might apply and enables you to determine which is the best for you.

 TENGBOCHE Trek: Easy

 The natural trekking grade takes into consideration the following factors: